Annotation to the article "Magnetic resonance imaging (MRI) of the whole-body"

 This article discusses recent advances in whole-body magnetic resonance imaging and the clinical indications for its use.
 Hardware improvements are a prerequisite for full-body magnetic resonance imaging (MRI).

-Whole-body magnetic resonance angiography (MRI) of the vessels facilitates visualization of the entire arterial system from head to toes, excluding the arteries of the heart (coronary arteries).
+Whole-body magnetic resonance angiography (MRA) of the vessels facilitates visualization of the entire arterial system from head to toes, excluding the arteries of the heart (coronary arteries).
 Whole-body magnetic resonance imaging (MRI) can replace skeletal scintigraphy for bone metastases by exploiting fluid sensitivity, where contrast medium administration can be used as an alternative approach in the search for tumors and metastases.

 One of the challenges that imaging physicians need to be prepared for during a whole-body MRI is the increase in the amount of data they need to process after such a diagnostic procedure.
 This increases the number of false negatives in the studied patients.